gridsingularity/gsy-e/wiki/docs/balancing-implementation.md

 ###Constant Parameters

-The following are the constant parameters related to the balancing market and are declared [here](https://github.com/gridsingularity/d3a-interface/blob/master/d3a_interface/constants_limits.py#L176-L189).
+The following are the constant parameters related to the balancing market, with defaults available [here](https://github.com/gridsingularity/d3a-interface/blob/master/d3a_interface/constants_limits.py#L176-L189).

 ENABLE_BALANCING_MARKET →  (Default: False) (It enables the simulation with Balancing Market)